Chip-Off Digital Forensics

 Mobile Phone Chip-Off Forensics

-Mobile phones, tablets, and other smart devices generally have a flash memory chip connected directly to their motherboards and a SIM card, and often will have a removable microSD card for data storage as well.
+Mobile devices, tablets, and other smart devices generally have a flash memory chip connected directly to their motherboards and a SIM card, and often will have a removable microSD card for data storage as well.
 In mobile forensics, all storage media should be acquired to paint a full forensic picture.
 Circumstances may require chip-off analysis of one or more of the storage media within a smart device.

 Our engineers can use chip-off forensic techniques to physically acquire the data stored on a mobile phone’s NAND, NOR, eMMC, or eMPC flash memory chip.
 We can also successfully conduct chip-off investigations of mobile devices containing UFS chips as well, such as Samsung Galaxy S7 smart phones.